 - Stir together the dry ingredients in a medium bowl with a fork to evenly distribute them.

 - In a small cup, whisk together the butter and cream.
 Add this to the dry ingredients and continue mixing with a fork.
 Eventually the mixture will form clumps (see photo).
-If it doesn’t, you will need to add more melted butter, by ½ tbsp amounts until it clumps.
+If it doesn’t, you will need to add more melted butter, by ½ tablespoon amounts until it clumps.